 For the next year and some months, Minnesota Alpha recruited some of the University’s finest men.
 On December 10th, 2010, during Minnesota’s biggest snow storm of the decade, current General Council Member-At-Large Chris Brussalis, along with several local alumni, initiated 35 members in the new STSS building Room 135, along with Jacob Kingdon’s father, Steven Kingdon, reestablishing Minnesota Alpha’s Charter.

 In the following months, Minnesota Alpha lost many of it’s newly initiated members, mainly due to recruiting under the pressure of “needing to get numbers” and many members had lost vision in what Phi Delta Theta was truly about.
 The chapter’s recruitment suffered from these losses, but maintained a steady and motivated Phikeia class of 1-3 per semester.
 In spring of 2012, the chapter’s size was cut in half, with almost all the ReFounding Fathers graduating and going their separate ways, leaving the chapter with little guidance and loss of focus and motivation.
-Seeing this, Refounding Father and current CAB Co-Chairman Tony Wagner (#1401) started to work with the chapter more than any other Alumni had since Elmer and Johnson.
+Seeing this, Refounding Father and current CAB Co-Chairman Tony Wagner (#1401), with support from Ryan Elmer, started to work with the chapter more than any other Alumni had since Elmer and Johnson.
 The formal recreation of a CAB structure, increased Alumni participation and involvement, creation of internal chapter structure, and much more can all be thanked to him.
 Following suit, Matthew Terry (#1417), was crucial to the chapter’s reconnection with it’s alumni.
 Along with Wagner, the two started to reconnect severed ties between the 2 decade separation of active chapters.
 Terry went on to reactivate the Twin Cities Alumni Club the semester following his graduation, and served as it’s first official President at the age of 25.